 Nuzlocke Rules Explained: Complete Guide for Beginners

-10 min read · Updated May 2025
+10 min read · Updated May 2026

-The Nuzlocke challenge transforms any Pokémon game into a tense, emotionally charged experience.
+The Nuzlocke challenge transforms any POKEMON game into a tense, emotionally charged experience.
 Two core rules create this shift — but the community has developed dozens of amendments that let you tune the difficulty precisely.
 This guide explains everything from the base rules to optional clauses, so you can set up your first run correctly.

 The Origin of Nuzlocke

 The original rules were simple — just permadeath and first-encounter.
 Everything else in this guide is optional, added by the community over 15 years of iteration.
+The beauty of the Nuzlocke is that you can tune the difficulty precisely to your skill level by choosing which amendments to include.

-The 3 Core Rules
+The 3 Core Nuzlocke Rules

 Rule 1: Permadeath